mga-odoo/odoobooks/docs/inventory/inventory_costing/average_costing.rst

 -------------
-The **My Company** is a distributor of *Laptop*, they purchase a laptop form the default supplier and sell to retail customers, there are sometime frequent price change, so **My Company** wans to setup the inventory costing and based on cost they can define the product they add 35% margin and sell to their customers.
+The **My Company** is a distributor of *Laptop*, they purchase a laptop form the default supplier and sell to retail customers, there are sometime frequent price change, so **My Company** wants to setup the inventory costing and based on cost they can define the product they add 35% margin and sell to their customers.

 Configuration